kubiks-inc/otel/packages/otel-drizzle/README.md

 ## Usage

+There are two ways to instrument Drizzle ORM with OpenTelemetry:

+### Option 1: Instrument the Connection Pool (Recommended)

-Simply wrap your database connection pool with `instrumentDrizzle()` before passing it to Drizzle:
+Wrap your database connection pool with `instrumentDrizzle()` before passing it to Drizzle:

 ```typescript
 import { drizzle } from "drizzle-orm/node-postgres";